 Nearest Airport: Chiang Mai (CNX) – we recommend you stay in Chiang Mai city the night before your visit.
 Please note that we cannot collect you from Chiang Mai Airport – only from your Chiang Mai city hotel or guesthouse.

-Booking Details: Bookings close at 5pm (GMT+7) on the day before the date of your tour, or 24 hours in advance if booking online.
+Booking Details: Bookings close at 4pm (GMT+7) on the day before the date of your tour, or 24 hours in advance if booking online.
 When booking online, a 30% non-refundable deposit is required to secure your booking.
-The balance should be paid at our Chiang Mai office by 8pm on the day before your visit to Elephant Delight.
+The balance should be paid at our Chiang Mai office by 5pm on the day before your visit to Elephant Delight or by cash to the tour guide when they collect you from your hotel.